 • Proposals that consider the nuances and limited space of NURTUREart’s gallery.
 Thoughtful, uncluttered, and adaptable installations—especially that offer “breathing space” to each artwork—tend to work better in our gallery.
 Exceptions are made when the artistic vision requires otherwise.

 2018–2019 Exhibition Schedule

-NURTUREart will mount open call exhibitions from Fall 2018 through Spring 2019.
+NURTUREart will mount open call exhibitions from Fall 2019 through Spring 2020.
 Artists recommended through the application process by the jury will be contacted to identify possible exhibition dates.
 Exhibitions are generally five weeks.
-This year, we are considering shorter-term exhibitions for artists who are process-based and request to use the space to develop work (i.e. site-specific projects, socially engaged art in process, durational artwork, etc.).
-Please specify if you would like to be considered for a shorter-term time-based exhibition in the online application form.

 Online Application Form